 How Does Anxiety Counselling Work?

 Firstly we spend time talking about important things in your work and home life, including your relationships, work and daily life habits.
 This helps me gain insight into you and what makes you tick.
 Through therapy, we can reduce your experience of anxiety and help you live a calmer and more balanced life.

 How Can I Help You Recover From Anxiety?

 I tailor treatment to suit you; it’s not one size fits all.
 Anxiety is not a pleasant emotion for the majority, so we naturally want to avoid experiencing it.
 To learn to cope with the discomfort, part of the anxiety therapy process is about sharing the situations you fear.
 We take our time with this, and I provide guidance and support around what’s causing your anxiety.
 The first step in therapy is to normalise anxiety, everyone has it, and it’s part of being human.
 Once we understand that everyone naturally has it, it can take the edge off it.
 We discuss things in your life that might affect your anxiety and work with them to get you feeling better.
 For many people, it’s not always a simple case of anxiety, but situations, workplaces, family, or relationships contribute to their angst.
 Once the problems are solved, the anxiety tends to dissipate.
 Not everything can be resolved, but we can learn how to deal with how we perceive our problems and how we feel about them.

 Whatever it is that makes you anxious; therapy can help.
-Over time, you should notice a decrease in the intensity of your fear – until one day, you find it no longer affects you.
+Over time, you should notice a decrease in the intensity of your fear – until one day, you find it no longer affects you as much.
 In anxiety counselling, we will practice this together by identifying your anxiety triggers.